witnet/witnet-rust/docs/protocol/data-requests/radon/types/array.md

     This operator can throw a runtime exception if the input `Array<T>` does not contain enough items to satisfy the minimum amount of items required by the supplied `min: Int` argument.

+!!! danger "Incentive safety"
+    This operator may introduce adverse incentives if used in the aggregation or consensus stages.

 [subscript]: ../../subscripts
 [filters]: ../../functions#filtering-functions
 [reducers]: ../../functions#reducing-functions